List of Tohoku Initiatives

 TRSO, Tohoku Revival Service Organisation|東北復興支援機構

-Initiative of the Tohoku University of Arts and Design to "create a new society" and a "new Tohoku" through arts and design. (日本語 only)
+Initiative of the Tohoku University of Arts and Design to "create a new society" and a "new Tohoku" through arts and design and community development projects. (日本語 only)

 Based in: Yamagata